NilavoBoral/SQL-LLM/README.md

 # SQL Query Generation Using LLM

-This project demonstrates the generation of SQL queries from real data using a Large Language Model (LLM) downloaded from Hugging Face.
+This project demonstrates the generation of SQL queries from real data using the **Meta-Llama-3.1-8B-Instruct** Large Language Model (LLM) downloaded from Hugging Face.

+> **Note:** To use this model, you have to apply for access.
+You can do so from [here](https://huggingface.co/meta-llama/Meta-Llama-3.1-8B-Instruct).

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:

-- Python 3.6 or higher is installed.
+- Python 3.10 is installed.
 - `pip` is available for package management.

 ## Setup Instructions